kingluddite/web-dev-notes/frontend/udemy/102n-complete-react-amead/06-webpack/55-one-component-per-file.md

 export default Options;
 ```

+## Test it out in the browser
 * Your app should work just as it did before
-* Remember you can't export const variables like this:
+* Remember you can't export `const` variables like this:

 `export default const Option = (props) => {`

 ## Bad Anonymous Components
-* Will use `Unknown` as the component name

-* You could do this:

-`export default (props) => {`

-* But that latter example is bad because you won't see a name of a component in the React dev tools in Chrome

-## Preferred Way

-`export default const Option = (props) => {`

-* It's component name will show up properly in React Dev tool
+* This will be hard to test in React Dev tools as the the code is minified so you are just getting 1 letter components
+  - **UPDATE** - With the new React dev tools this is no longer an issue both ways of exports (shortcut or long way) both show name of component

+## React dev tools issue
+* If you look at the component names they are just 1 letter and hard to know what they are, this is because of minification
+* We will fix this when we learn about sourcemaps (very soon!)

 ## Houston we have a problem
 * You get an error when you try to add an `option`
-* The reason is Option needs to be imported inside Options because that's where it is used
+* The reason is `Option` needs to be imported inside Options because that's where it is used

 ## Options
 ```